Attempts to Improve the Evaluation of Teaching

 Again, on a six-point scale:

-- 4. Rate the effectiveness of the instructor in stimulating your interest in the subject 5
+- Rate the effectiveness of the instructor in stimulating your interest in the subject5

 A consideration of these factors can help control for possible sources of bias in student ratings.
 Research has found, for example, that prior student interest in the subject does influence the outcome of student ratings of effectiveness.8

 The questions noted above can provide an evaluator with extremely valuable information with which to make a judgment about the quality of teaching.
 There are some additional questions that might be used to help professors improve their teaching.
 Such questions ask about student perceptions of particular methods of teaching: Did the instructor communicate well; was the instructor available and willing to provide assistance outside of the classroom; was the course carefully planned and well organized; and so forth?
-[Research has found that if feedback is collected in the first half of the term, it can help instructors improve the ratings they will receive at the end of the term, and greatly improve the ratings at the end if consultation accompanies feedback 9 The Research Academy for University Learning currently offers a service called a "Student Small Group Analysis" designed to help instructors collect detailed feedback from their students during the term and receive feedback on the results.
+[Research has found that if feedback is collected in the first half of the term, it can help instructors improve the ratings they will receive at the end of the term, and greatly improve the ratings at the end if consultation accompanies feedback]9 The Office for Faculty Advancement currently offers a service called a “Student Small Group Analysis” designed to help instructors collect detailed feedback from their students during the term and receive feedback on the results.